davidlougheed/strkit/README.md

 If you're using HiFi reads as input, **use the `--hq` and `--realign` options** to get better genotype calculation and a greater proportion of reads incorporated into the computed genotypes, respectively.
 These should not add much performance overhead.

-If more than one read file is specified, the reads will be pooled.
-This can come in handy if you have e.g. multiple flow cells of the same sample split into different BAM files, or the reads are split by chromosome.

 If you want to **incorporate haplotagging from an alignment file (`HP` tags)** into the process, which should speed up runtime and potentially improve calling results, you must pass